 Plantar Fasciitis

-Plantar Fasciitis What Is it?
+About Plantar Fasciitis

 Your plantar fascia is the thick band of tissue that runs from your heel to your toes.
 If you develop plantar fasciitis, these tissues become inflamed.
 In other, more severe cases, tiny tears may develop in the fascia.

-The Symptoms Of Plantar Fasciitis
+The Symptoms of Plantar Fasciitis

 Stabbing Pain